splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 ## varBinds configuration
-`varBinds` is short for "variable binding" in the SNMP.
+`VarBinds` is short name for "variable binding" in the SNMP.
 It is the combination of an Object Identifier (OID) and a value.
 `varBinds` are used for defining what OIDs should be requested from SNMP Agents. `varBinds` is a required subsection of each profile.
 The syntax configuration of `varBinds` looks like the following: